awesomeapp-dev/rust-desktop-app/README.md

 - `npm run localhost` - This will run a localhost server with the `dist/` folder as root (frontend hot reload)

-- In another terminal, `npm tauri dev` - Will start the Tauri build and start the process.
+- In another terminal, `npm run tauri dev` - Will start the Tauri build and start the process.

 <br />